Please refer to the Committee's Google Drive / CMYC Vault / Finance Funding and Grants.

 For CMYC this would go against the One Club ambition.
 It would also be likely to cause further issues with Duties.

-Notes from Jeff, added by RW
+Notes above from Jeff, added by RW

 From the funding session at the Nov 24 RYA Connected Conference, with the corresponding presentation and guide located in the Committee's Google Drive: CMYC Vault / Finance and Funding / 2411 RYA Conference - Finding Funding.pdf: